parvinfrzd/django-social-networking-app/README.md

 #### We recommend you to checkout these two tutorials on the basis of building social media applications with Django and Python
 1. [Legion Script](https://www.youtube.com/channel/UCF7k5gX55WvJ-SFXGsPsLTg): A good resource for building any trending django based application.
 2. [RealPython](https://realpython.com/): A website full of python tutorials.
+3. [Bulma](https://bulma.io/): A styling framework that works actively with Django based applications.
+We moved on from Materialize because of the less responsive behaviour with the backend framework.